- Home |

 Joel Richardson:

 And he's just so good.
 I think that's the reason why he's become so popular is he has that gift for characters and dialogue.
 It's another kind of classic from him.
-Also, we've published a new novel from Alex Michael Ledes who wrote The Silent Patient, which many people will have read called The Fury, which is a brilliant kind of clever, whenever you think you've worked out, what's happening at Twists Around On You again, thriller.
-Our star, star bestselling author at Michael Joseph is Claire Douglas, who's booked the Wrong Sister, has been one of the biggest books of this year.
-But if you're looking for something new and a name that you maybe haven't read before, the bestselling debut crime novel of the years by an article called Ruth Mancini.
+Also, we've published a new novel from Alex Michael Ledes who wrote The Silent Patient, which many people will have read called The Fury, which is a brilliant kind of clever, whenever you think you've worked out, what's happening, it twists around on you again, thriller.
+Our star, star bestselling author at Michael Joseph is Claire Douglas, who's book the Wrong Sister has been one of the biggest books of this year.
+But if you're looking for something new and a name that you maybe haven't read before, the bestselling debut crime novel of the years by an author called Ruth Mancini.

 Rihanna Dhillon: